Family Law

 Your marriage's lifestyle is a vital standard for alimony decisions.
 Judges look at:

-The home you managed to keep
+The matrimonial home you managed to keep.

-Your spending habits and extra expenses
+Your spending habits and extra expenses.

-How you spent time traveling and enjoying activities
+How you spent time traveling and enjoying activities.

-The quality of life you both shared as a couple
+The quality of life you both shared as a couple.

 Judges want to protect both spouses from a dramatic drop in their living standards after divorce.
 A court once said, "it would be unreasonable for a husband earning $600,000 annually to argue his wife could live on $40,000."
 Living standards can't always stay the same in separate homes, so courts focus on reasonable needs rather than matching everything exactly.